radoslawkalamon/natally-nuxt/README.md

 - hard-coded content on pages - no content randomization for the Related Posts section.

 ### Why not 100% test coverage?
 Because of the Nuxt's asyncData / fetch hooks.
-These cannot be fired when doing integration tests of blocks.
+These cannot be called when doing integration tests of blocks.
 Yes, I am looking at you!
 Feel free to create an issue if you have a solution for this!

 ### Why ... ?